Everything you need to know to make the overnight oats including 10 delicious recipes and the perfect overnight oatmeal recipe that works every time..

 When you use whole fruits and fortify your oats with chia or flax seeds, you are preparing a nutrient-dense meal or snack.
 Oatmeal is an excellent source of fiber, which helps you digest your food better and increases your metabolism.
 Eating high-fiber meals also helps you stay full longer.

-If health is your top priority, use natural ingredients, and avoid processed ones that are high in sugars.
+If health is your top priority, use natural ingredients, and avoid processed ones that are high in sugar.

 Making overnight oats also saves you time the next day.